RobinDenz1/adjustedCurves/README.md

 ```
 <img src="man/figures/example_iptw_km.png" />

-It is also possible to plot the difference between two curves using the `plot_difference()` function:
+It is also possible to plot the difference between two curves using the `plot_curve_diff()` function:

 ```R
 plot_curve_diff(adjsurv, conf_int=TRUE, color="blue")